On this page:

 The table below shows a selection of published unlimited NBN 100 plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

-What is NBN upload speed?
+What is an NBN upload speed?

-Considering most Australian households use the internet for things that typically don’t require a huge upload speed, such as web browsing, social media and streaming services, upload speed shouldn’t be a huge concern for most people when shopping around for a plan.
-However, having a good upload speed certainly proves its worth when you need it, such as when you are video calling or playing online games and want to avoid lag.
+Considering most Australian households use the internet for things that typically don’t require huge upload speeds, such as web browsing, social media and streaming services, upload speeds shouldn’t be a huge concern for most people when shopping around for a plan.

-What is a good upload speed?
+What is a good NBN upload speed?

 A good upload speed can reasonably be considered 5Mbps or higher for most homes, although this really depends on the NBN speed tier you’re paying for and what you need from the NBN.
-For a budget plan, 5Mbps is good, but if you are paying for a faster plan, you should be aiming for around 20Mbps or better.
+For a budget plan, 5Mbps is good, but if you are paying for a faster plan, you should be aiming for around 20Mbps or higher.

-Good NBN upload speeds go hand-in-hand with good download speeds, in that if you’re paying for a good download speed, you’ll also be paying for a good upload speed.
-Unfortunately, you can’t separate your upload speed from your download speed and create a plan catering to your needs, although you can get plans that have higher than normal upload speeds on some speed tiers from some providers.
+Unfortunately, you can’t separate your upload speed from your download speed and create a plan tailored to your needs.
+Although, you can get plans that have higher than normal upload speeds from some providers.

-For example, NBN 100 plans come with upload speeds of either 20Mbps or 40Mbps, depending on your choice of plan or provider.
-Both options feature downloads of up to 100Mbps, but plans with a slower upload speed of 20Mbps tend to be around slightly cheaper than NBN 100/40 plans.
-If downloading and streaming is important to you, but you’re not regularly sending or uploading large files or data, you’re probably better off on an NBN 100/20 plan, rather than paying more for NBN 100/40.
+For example, NBN 100 plans come with upload speeds of either 20Mbps or 40Mbps, depending on your choice of plan and provider.
+Both options feature downloads of up to 100Mbps, but plans with a slower upload speed of 20Mbps tend to be slightly cheaper than NBN 100/40 plans.

-If you’re interested in seeing what upload speeds look like on different speed tiers, here’s how long it would take to upload a five minute 1080p video (typically 100MBs) to the internet at different speeds:
+If you’re interested in seeing what upload speeds look like on different speed tiers, here’s how long it would take to upload a five-minute 1080p video (typically 100MBs) to the internet at different speeds:

 NBN Speed Tier | Maximum Upload Speed | Est. 100MB upload time |